Once-Weekly Sogroya®

 Starting treatment or switching to Sogroya®?

-You may be relieved to learn that Sogroya® is covered by CVS Caremark®, Aetna®, and TRICARE®.
+You may be relieved to learn that Sogroya® is covered by CVS Caremark®, TRICARE®, Florida Medicaid, MedImpact / Elixir, Anthem Blue Cross Blue Shield, and Aetna®.
 Get more information about support programs as you begin your GH journey.a

 Get started